peng225/sorting_hat/README.md

       - type: list of integers
       - required: false
       - description: The list of class IDs to which the member must not be assigned.
+- history
+  - type: list of lists of strings
+  - required: false
+  - description: The history of team assignment.
+The values in the list must be in chronological order.
+The latest history must come first.